drop-project-edu/drop-project/README.md

 }
 ```

+### Claude Code skills

+Teachers can also install a set of skills that teach Claude how to work with Drop Project:

+    /plugin marketplace add drop-project-edu/claude-skills
+    /plugin install dropproject-assignments@drop-project

+See [drop-project-edu/claude-skills](https://github.com/drop-project-edu/claude-skills) for the skills it includes.

 ## Plugin

 There is a [plugin for Intellij](https://plugins.jetbrains.com/plugin/25078-drop-project) that allows students to submit their projects directly from the IDE.